Expressive-Tea/expresive-tea/README.md

 See also the list of [contributors](https://github.com/Zero-OneiT/expresive-tea/contributors) who participated in this project.

 ## Support
-If you are experience any kind of issues we will be happy to help.
-You can report an issue using the [issues page](https://github.com/Zero-OneiT/expresive-tea/issues) or the [chat](https://gitter.im/Zero-OneiT/expresive-tea).
+If you are experiencing any issues, we will be happy to help.
+You can report a problem using the [issues page](https://github.com/Zero-OneiT/expresive-tea/issues) or the [chat](https://gitter.im/Zero-OneiT/expresive-tea).
 You can also ask questions at [Stack overflow](http://stackoverflow.com/tags/expressive-tea) using the `expressive-tea` tag.

-If you want to share your thoughts with the development team or join us you will be able to do so using the [official the mailing list](https://groups.google.com/forum/#!forum/expressive-tea/).
+If you want to share your thoughts with the development team or join us, you will do so using the [official mailing list](https://groups.google.com/forum/#!forum/expressive-tea/).
 You can check out the
 [wiki](https://github.com/Zero-OneiT/expresive-tea/blob/develop/README.md) to learn more about Expressive Tea internals or check our [documentation](https://zero-oneit.github.io/expresive-tea/).

-Expressive Tea is an open source project, our goal is create an awesome framework that helps to build marvelous server side applications.
-If you like to join as Sponsor or backer to continue grow, please you can contact us on [projects@zero-oneit.com](mailto:projects@zero-oneit.com)
+Expressive Tea is an open-source project; our goal is to create a fantastic framework that helps build marvelous server-side applications.
+If you like to join as a Sponsor or backer to continue growing, don't hesitate to get in touch with us at [projects@zero-oneit.com](mailto:projects@zero-oneit.com).

 #### Principal Sponsors

 <table style="text-align:center;"><tr><td>